R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/exercises/test-1.md

 (D) All of the above.

-> C) If a correct process broadcasts M1 before M2 then all correct processes deliver M1 before M2.
+> (B) If a correct process delivers M1 before M2 then all correct processes deliver M1 before M2.

 #### 6. When using a Perfect Failure Detector (of class P), it is guaranteed that: